 Usually following the bracing for a few days, we would recommend taking simple painkillers like ibuprofen regularly, the pain quickly wears off and no painkiller is usually needed after the first 5 days.

 The brace is made of aircraft grade aluminium, polymer plastic front and back plates covered with medical foam and soft plastic sides.
 Its designed to be light, low profile and worn next to the skin.
 It comes with a set of fronts, back and side washable covers.

 Yes, but the Pectus Clinic can provide a list of local hotels and give details around travel times.

 Generally, no but certainty the following day or two after bracing you may feel a little sore and may wish to take a day off.

 Advice will be given and is determined by type and severity of the deformity, but in general the brace is worn continuously for the first 3-4 days.
-On the 4th day, we recommend a 15-minute break for a shower.
-After that the brace is worn for 8 weeks in most cases with a 15- minute break each day for washing.
-After 8 weeks a 1-2-hour break from wearing the brace per day is recommended.
-A detailed written wearing schedule will be provided.
+On the 4th day, we recommend a 15-20-minute break for a shower.
+After that the brace is worn for 8 weeks in most cases with a 15-20-minute break each day for washing.
+In most cases, after 8 weeks a 1-2-hour break from wearing the brace per day is recommended.
+A detailed written wearing schedule will be provided with the bracing program.

 The Pectus Clinic provides detailed written information about wearing the brace, its maintenance and lots of useful tips as well as a detailed written customised wearing schedule which will be explained to you.